-This informational post is helpful when the SQL database user is trying to pinpoint the root cause of the SQL Server of Microsoft SQL Server performance issues.
-But to interpret or fixing the issues is a Herculean task.
+This informational post is helpful when the SQL database user is trying to pinpoint the root cause of the SQL Server of MS SQL Server performance issues.
+But to interpret or fix the issues is a Herculean task.

 Issue1: SQL Database Queries Take longer Time than Usual in Processing

 Sometimes the Queries take a longer time than usual, this problem arises when the load or the processes to your system gets an increase.
 Also due to resource contention issues such as conflict due to shared resource or random access memory, disk memory, etc.

 The user can try to solve these issues by using the Query analyzer and also with the system Stored procedure SP_WHO2 command.
 After this, the user will get the Blkby field.
 If SPIDS is being blocked then in the Output this will show the offending SPID Number.
 The user has to follow the large chain of blocks to find the head.

 Issue2: If you are Facing a Deadlock State Issue